Canneto, Caronia: Canneto di Caronia fires

-In 2004–2005 and 2014, there were two series of unusual fires in Canneto.
-While popular speculation ascribed the fires to various causes, including an unknown natural phenomenon, paranormal events or secret military technology, official investigations suggested that all of these fires were cases of arson and arrests were made in 2015.
+In 2003–2004 and 2014, there were two series of unusual fires in Canneto.
+While popular speculation ascribed the fires to various causes due to anomalous circumstances described by witnesses, with hypotheses ranging from an unknown natural phenomenon, to paranormal events, or to secret military technology, officials suggested arson as the cause and arrests were eventually made, though only with respect to the 2014 wave.

-Starting from 14 January 2004, Canneto was the central location in a series of spontaneous fires (mainly along the railway line), and other electromagnetic phenomena.
+Starting from 23 December 2003, Canneto was the central location in a series of spontaneous fires (mainly along the railway line), and other electromagnetic phenomena.
 Appliances, starting with a television and evidently including a cooker and vacuum cleaner, were reported to catch fire spontaneously.
 Fires also struck wedding presents and a piece of furniture.
 At least one person was said to have observed an unplugged electrical cable ignite while he was directly observing it.
 ENEL, the Italian power utility, temporarily cut off the town's power supply, although the outbreaks continued.
 The fires stopped in August.

 The fires were linked to poltergeists.
-Suggestions that the cause was an unknown natural phenomenon prompted an investigation by scientists from the National Research Institute (CNR), with the support of NASA physicists.
-In 2007 it was proposed that the phenomena were caused by intermittent electromagnetic emissions.
+Suggestions that the cause was an unknown natural phenomenon prompted an investigation by scientists from the National Research Council (CNR), with the support of NASA physicists.
+In 2007, it was proposed that the phenomena were caused by intermittent electromagnetic emissions.
 A state of emergency was imposed and part of the village was evacuated.
 On 24 June 2008, following further investigation by the appointed experts, the case was dismissed by the prosecutor of Mistretta.
 The conclusion of the consultants was that the fires were arson cases.

 Mysterious fires returned again in mid-2014.

-On March 5, 2015, police arrested and charged Giuseppe Pezzino, 26, with arson, conspiracy to commit fraud, and sounding a false alarm in association with the mysterious fires.
+On 5 March 2015, police arrested and charged Giuseppe Pezzino, 26, with arson, conspiracy to commit fraud, and sounding a false alarm in association with the mysterious fires.
 His father, Antonino Pezzino, has also been implicated.
 The Italian military police had installed hidden cameras in the streets after the fires started again in July 2014.
 Video captured about 40 incidents implicating Giuseppe (and occasionally, Antonino).
 Further evidence was gathered by phone taps.
+They were not accused of involvement in the original 2003–2004 wave of events.